Course Catalog

 5 units

-Focuses on visual and spatial representation as elements of human cognition.
+Focuses on high-level perception and visual, spatial, and other sensorimotor representations as elements of human cognition.
 Topics include imagery, visual attention, mental models, spatial language, the body schema, near-body space, and brain organization for representing space.
-Prerequisite(s): course 3 or 100; course 20 or any upper-division cognitive course is highly recommended.
+Prerequisite(s): PSYC 100.
+Enrollment is restricted to cognitive science and psychology majors.
+Enrollment limited to 60.

 PSYC 120D